CtrlK

 Specificity

-Lists multiple specific concrete actions: detecting data exfiltration via DNS tunneling, DGA domain communication, covert C2 channels, and specifies techniques like entropy analysis, query volume anomalies, and subdomain length detection in SIEM platforms.
+Lists multiple concrete detection actions — 'detect data exfiltration via DNS tunneling, DGA domain communication, and covert C2 channels using entropy analysis, query volume anomalies, and subdomain length detection' — matching the multiple-specific-actions anchor; it is not the level below because it goes well beyond naming a single domain and action.

 3 / 3